 OSHC and the Australian Health Care System

-What do you do if you get sick?
-If you will be living in Adelaide for an extended period of time, it's a good idea to familiarise yourself with how your Overseas Student Health Cover (OSHC) and the health care system here work.
+Find out what to do if you get sick.
+If you live in Adelaide for an extended time, you should know how your Overseas Student Health Cover (OSHC) works with our healthcare system.

 Other OSHC providers:

-There are special arrangements regarding OSHC for students from Norway, Sweden, and Belgium.
+If you are visiting from Norway, Sweden, or Belgium, special OSHC conditions apply.
 Please see the Department of Home Affairs for further information.